sivavek/ai-olympiad/PythonProgramming_For_Middle_Schoolers_2026_extracted.md

 # Table of Contents

 1. Welcome to the World of Python
   1.1 Why is Python easy to learn?
 	1.2 Where is Python used?
 	1.3 First Python Program
 	1.4 How to add Comments
 	1.5 What is Input in Python?
 	1.6 How to Take Input in Python?
 	1.7 What is a Variable?
 	1.8 How to Create a Variable in Python?
 	1.9 Rules for Variable Names
 	1.10 Data Types in Python

 2. Arithmetic Operators
 3. Conditional Statements in Python
 	3.1 What are Conditional Statements?
 4. Loops in Python
 	4.1 for loop
 	4.2 while loop
 5. Strings in Python
 	5.1 What is a String?
 	5.2 String Operations
 	5.3 String Functions (Methods)
-Part of Accenture
 6. Lists in Python
 	6.1 Creating Lists
 	6.2 Accessing Elements (Indexing)
 	6.3 Adding Elements to a List
 	6.4 Removing Elements from a List
 7. Introduction to Tuple, Set & Dictionary
 	7.1 What is a Tuple?
 	7.2 What is a Set?
 	7.3 What is a Dictionary?
 8. Functions in Python
 	8.1 What is a Function?
 	8.2 Why Use Functions?
 	8.3 How to Create a Function in Python?
 	8.4 Calling a Function
 	8.5 Functions with Parameters
 	8.6 Functions with Return
 9. Basic Python Problems
 	9.1 Section I: Code Reading
 	9.2 Section II: Practice Problems

-Spent S
-Part of Accenture
-1. Welcome to the World of Python
+# 1. Welcome to the World of Python
 Ever wondered how apps like Instagram and YouTube work, or how self-driving cars make decisions?
 A lot of that magic is powered by Python History of Python